Success Story: Rajat Sukhija, NMIMS

 My first baby step towards MBA preparation was through my B.Tech seniors as they conducted an aptitude test in which I finished second out of 100 odd students who gave the test.
 I found solving these questions to be very interesting as my basic concepts of quant topics were clear right from my school days.
-I realized that I can reach up to CAT level with more practice and regularity.
+I realized that I can reach up to the CAT level with more practice and regularity.
 Also, one of my friend’s father guided me in this direction as he told me to go through class 6th-10th maths books and clear the concepts if I was not confident in any of the topic.
-Also, I started reading daily newspaper and noting down the difficult words.
+Also, I started reading the daily newspapers and noting down the difficult words.
 My focus was clear now that I want to go for an MBA from a top-20 B-School.

 What was your daily schedule like?